ipdk-io/networking-recipe/docs/guides/deps/building-acc-stratum-deps.md

 There are a couple of things to do before you build the dependencies:

-- Install CMake 3.15 or above.
+- Install CMake 3.15 or above

   Avoid versions 3.24 and 3.25.
 There is an issue in cmake that causes the Protobuf build to fail.
 This problem was fixed in version 3.26.